U.S. VISA AND IMMIGRATION-RELATED INFORMATION

 1. Receive I-20 or DS-2019 from Colorado State University

-Your I-20 or DS-2019 form should be included in the mailed packet in which you received with a pre-arrival guide.
+Your I-20 or DS-2019 form will be included in the emailed packet in which you received with a pre-arrival guide.
 You will be required to submit this document when you apply for a visa at a U.S. Embassy/Consulate.
 You do not need a travel endorsement for your initial entry.

 2. Pay the SEVIS I-901 fee